 In order to qualify for the JSerra STEAM Championship, you must meet these requirements:

-1. Each team must consist of students in 7th or 8th grade currently enrolled at one of these schools: St. Mary, Mission Basilica, Our Lady Queen of Angels, Our Lady of Fatima, St. Junipero Serra, or St. Francis of Assisi.
+- Each team must consist of students in 7th or 8th grade currently enrolled at one of these schools: Mission Basilica, St. Edward the Confessor, St. Catherine of Siena, Our Lady of Fatima, St. Serra, St. Mary's, St. John’s Episcopal, and Our Lady Queen of Angels.

 JSerra Catholic High School may disqualify prior to or during competition any competitor who is not in compliance with any of its eligibility requirements; and it may require any competitor who is found to have not been in compliance with any of the eligibility requirements to forfeit the prizes accorded to the competitor as a result of participation in the competition.

-All rockets must be submitted to the judges (Dr. Kilduff and Dr. Maffia) no later than November 27th.
-Stability and flightworthiness will be determined prior to launch day.
+- All rockets must be submitted to the judges (Dr. Kilduff and Dr. Maffia) prior to the start of the competition at check-in.
+Rockets will undergo a stability test by JSerra.
 Only approved rockets may be launched.

-Weather conditions will determine launch parameters.
+- Weather conditions will determine launch parameters.
 Parameters include launch direction and parachute area.
 Rockets will be equipped with 'A' class engines.
 All rockets start with an unaltered 12" parachute.
-Wind levels will determine size of parachute center hole.
-Cutting of parachute opening is optional in low level wind conditions.
-If moderately windy, all teams will be asked to cut a hole in their parachute.
-Contestants (not JSerra) will load recovery wadding and the parachute.
+You are allowed to alter the parachute opening as you see fit.
+Contestants will be given recovery wadding.
+Students will load the wadding and the parachute.
+Prior to engine fitting and firing.

 - Rockets will be constructed only from parts supplied by JSerra.

-- Rockets may have 3, 4 or 5 stabilizer fins.
+- Rockets may have 3 or 4 stabilizer fins.

 - Rockets with engine, parachute, and recovery wadding must pass a stability test.